noltron000-coursework/reddit-clone/README.md

 	- [ ] `edit` *View* comment update-content box (on current `show` post)
 	- [ ] `update` *Actionably* update a comment (on current `show` post)
 	- [ ] `destroy` *Actionably* delete a comment (on current `show` post)
-- [ ] Connect posts and subreddits
+- [ ] Connect flares and subflames
-	- Each subreddit has one parent document
+	- Each subflame has one parent document
-	- Each subreddit has many posts
+	- Each subflame has many flares
-	- Each post has one subreddit
+	- Each post has one subflame
 	- Each post has many comments
 	- Each comment has one post
 	- Each comment has many comments. (**∞ stretch goal**)
 - [ ] Sign Up & Log In
 	- Need more information on Sign Up & Log In
-- [ ] Associate posts, comments, and votes with their author
+- [ ] Associate flares, comments, and votes with their author
 	- Each author has many comments
 	- Each comment has one author
-	- Each author has many posts
+	- Each author has many flares
 	- Each post has one author
 - [ ] `update` Vote a post up or down
 - [ ] `update` Vote a comment up or down